-Pool Supplement (To UMBS and MBS Offering Circular Dated April 30, 2019, as supplemented or amended)
+Pool Supplement (To UMBS and MBS Offering Circular)

-FREDDIE MAC

-Uniform Mortgage-Backed Securities[TM] or Mortgage-Backed Securities
+FREDDIE MAC Uniform Mortgage-Backed SecuritiesTM or Mortgage-Backed Securities

-Capitalized terms used in this Pool Supplement (other than capitalized terms that are defined in this document) have the same meanings as in Freddie Mac's Uniform Mortgage-Backed Securities and Mortgage-Backed Securities Offering Circular dated April 30, 2019, as it may be supplemented from time to time (the "UMBS and MBS Offering Circular").
+Capitalized terms used in this Pool Supplement (other than capitalized terms that are defined in this document) have the same meanings as in Freddie Mac's Uniform Mortgage-Backed Securities and Mortgage-Backed Securities Offering Circular in effect as of the date of this Pool Supplement (including any applicable supplements or amendments thereto in effect as of such date, the "UMBS and MBS Offering Circular").
 This Pool Supplement incorporates by reference the UMBS and MBS Offering Circular.

-The UMBS or the MBS, as applicable, may not be suitable investments for you.
+The UMBS® or the MBS, as applicable, may not be suitable investments for you.
 (The term "Securities" means the UMBS or the MBS, as applicable.)
 You should not purchase the Securities unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them, as described in the UMBS and MBS Offering Circular.
-This Pool Supplement supplements the UMBS and MBS Master Trust Agreement dated as of April 30, 2019 and constitutes the Pool Supplement within the meaning of that Trust Agreement for the Pool described herein.
+This Pool Supplement supplements the UMBS and MBS Master Trust Agreement in effect as of the date of this Pool Supplement, including any applicable amendments thereto in effect as of such date, and constitutes the Pool Supplement within the meaning of that Trust Agreement for the Pool described herein.